sdcoffey/fn/README.md

 ```

 ### Reject
-Reject reduces a slice to only values for which `rejector` returns false
+Reject reduces a slice to only values for which `rejector` returns false.

 ```go
 func ExampleReject() {